alrammahi-mariia/alrammahi-mariia/README.md

 - 🌱 I’m learning **React, PHP, Symfony and MySQL**

-- 📄 Here you can learn more about my previous experience [https://www.linkedin.com/in/maria-beskova/](https://www.linkedin.com/in/maria-beskova/)
+- 📄 Here you can see more about my previous experience [https://www.linkedin.com/in/maria-beskova/](https://www.linkedin.com/in/maria-beskova/)

 <h3 align="left">Languages and Tools:</h3>